If you have recently broken up with your long-distance partner the chances are you’re going through a whole lot of emotions.

 If you discover that the distance isn’t something you want to deal with, then you know to look for a romantic partner nearby.

-That said, if it so happens that you meet someone amazing online who lives in a different part of the world, you should be prepared to approach long-distance relationship with knowledge and awareness of what it takes to make it work.
+That said, if it so happens that you meet someone amazing online who lives in a different part of the world, you should be prepared to approach the long-distance relationship with knowledge and awareness of what it takes to make it work.

 4. Learn From Your Experience

-Ending a long distance relationship can be quite emotional.
+Ending a long-distance relationship can be quite emotional.
 Hopefully, by following the steps above you will get some clarity and understanding of why your relationship didn’t work out and what you can do better next time.

 If you find yourself really struggling while trying to deal with your emotions and reflecting on your past relationship, feel free to get in touch.
-We can arrange a one hour coaching session where you can share your feelings and your reflections about your past relationships.
+We can arrange a one-hour coaching session where you can share your feelings and your reflections about your past relationships.